lsst/pipelines_lsst_io/middleware/faq.rst

 Note that here you have to know the exact `~CollectionType.RUN` collection that holds the datasets, and specify it twice (the argument to ``--purge`` is the collection to delete from, while the positional argument is the collection to query within - the latter could be some other kind of collection, but it's rare for that to be useful).

 The Python `Butler.pruneDatasets` method can be used for even greater control of what you want to delete, as it accepts an arbitrary `DatasetRef` iterable indicating what to delete.

+.. _middleware_faq_clean_up_directories:

+Removing `~CollectionType.RUN` collections always removes the files within them, but it does not remove the directory structure, because in the presence of arbitrary path templates (including any that may have been used in the past) and possible concurrent writes, it's difficult for the butler to recognize efficiently when a directory will end up empty.
+You're welcome to delete empty directories on your own after using ``remove-runs``; they're typically in subdirectories of the main repository directory named after the collection (it's possible to configure the butler such that this isn't the case, but rare).
+It's also completely fine to just leave them.